 Best Powdered Foods to Store for Emergency and Long-Term Survival

 Adding spices to plain food is the best way to spice things up!
-Garlic powder, onion powder, Italian seasoning, and pink Himalayan salt are quite common favorites for cooking and sauce seasonings.
-By varying the flavors of your meals, these spices can help you avoid getting bored with the same dishes over a whole year.
+Garlic powder, onion powder, Italian seasoning, and pink Himalayan salt are common favorites for cooking and sauce seasonings.
+Varying the flavors of your meals with these spices can help you avoid getting bored with the same dishes over a whole year.

 Powdered Eggs

-Since they are high in protein and have the "right" amount of fat, eggs are a mainstay of almost everyone's breakfast meals.
-Eggs are a must-have pantry item since they are a vital source of micro and macronutrients.
+Eggs are a mainstay of almost everyone's breakfast meals.
+They are high in protein and have the "right" fat.
+Eggs are also a must-have pantry item because they are a vital source of micro- and macronutrients.

 However, eggs are pricey and challenging to keep.
 Powdered eggs are convenient because of this.
 Even though powdered eggs are the only way to get scrambled eggs for the morning, you'll save a ton of money and storage space!